 "Why Mama?"
 Ao asked as we sidestepped an old man walking his black haired dog.

 "Because that would just create more trouble where there is none.
-See...those 'old women' probably had been taught to be like that to people who didn't conform to society's rules, like me."
+See...those 'old women' probably had been taught to be like that to people who didn't conform to society's rules."

 I smiled at my forgetfulness.
 Ao might be a smart child, but she was still four years old.
 There were still many words that she wouldn't understand.